Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

 for linear algebra, such as vector and matrix arithmetic.
 The `lapack` library builds on these routines to provide higher-level functionality, for example solving systems of linear equations.
-Both of these libraries are written in Fortran programming language, and therefore provide a programming interface specific to Fortran.
+Both of these libraries are written in the Fortran programming language, and therefore provide a programming interface specific to Fortran.
 The `cblas` and `lapacke` libraries provide C-style interfaces to these routines.
 Finally, `tmglib` is a library of routines used for testing, far less known and rarely used outside the project.

-Netlib LAPACK splits not only the actual libraries, but also the related development files (headers, pkg-config files), therefore encouraging distributions to split the relevant packages as well.
+Netlib LAPACK splits not only the actual libraries, but also the related development files (headers, `pkg-config` files), therefore encouraging distributions to split the relevant packages as well.
 Other implementations often combine all the provided interfaces into a single library, such as `openblas`.

 Sometimes invidual interfaces are optional or not implemented at all.
-In OpenBLAS builds, CBLAS, LAPACK and LAPACKE interfaces can be disabled, though it is discouraged for compatibility reasons.
-BLIS does not implement LAPACK at all, providing only BLAS and CBLAS interfaces (the latter being optional).
-It is usually combined with Netlib LAPACK; [libflame](https://github.com/flame/libflame) is being developed as a LAPACK counterpart to it, but it is not particularly popular at the time of writing.
+In OpenBLAS builds, CBLAS, LAPACK and LAPACKE interfaces can be disabled, though doing that is discouraged to avoid introducing compatibility issues.
+BLIS does not implement LAPACK at all, while providing BLAS and CBLAS interfaces (the latter being optional).
+It is usually combined with Netlib LAPACK; [libflame](https://github.com/flame/libflame) is being developed as a LAPACK counterpart to BLIS, but it is not commonly used at the time of writing.

 ## LP64 and ILP64 interfaces